 - To notify your health plan by the next business day, or as soon as reasonably possible, if you receive emergency or urgent care from a non-plan provider.

-- To promptly report any family status changes to your payroll representative (or ETF if you are a retiree or continuant).
-These changes include marriage, divorce, creation or termination of a domestic partnership, death, a birth or adoption, or a dependent child losing eligibility.
+- To promptly report any family status changes to your payroll representative (or ETF if you are a retiree or continuant ).
+These changes include marriage , divorce, death, a birth or adoption, or a dependent child losing eligibility.
 You should also report address or name changes, a change in your primary care provider and Medicare eligibility.